 Cleavers, Catchweed Bedstraw, Goose Grass, Sticky Willy, ETC.

-Galium aparine L. is the correct and accepted scientific name of Cleavers (etc.).
+Galium aparine L. is the accepted scientific name of Cleavers (etc.).
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 1-14-23 when this page was last updated, Plants of the World Online lists 634 species in the Galium genus.
-It is a member of the plant family Rubiaceae with a total of 601 genera.
+As of 1-14-23 when this page was last updated, Plants of the World Online lists 636 species in the Galium genus.
+It is a member of the plant family Rubiaceae with 609 genera.
 Those numbers could change periodically as updates are made on POWO.

 The above distribution map for Galium aparine is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
+Areas in green are where the species is native and purple is where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is similar.

 Galium aparine is an annual species that is mainly unbranched or sometimes may have a few branches.
 The stems are weak and may grow upright or sprawl.
 The stems and leaves all have stiff downward-facing (retrorse) hairs that give them a sticky feeling which clings to everything.
 This species has MANY common names such as Cleavers, Catchweed, Bedstraw, Catchweed Bedstraw, Goose Grass, Sticky Willy, Sticky Weed, Sticky Bob, Stickybud, Stickyback, Robin-Run-The-Hedge, Sticky Willow, Stickyjack, Stickeljack, Grip Grass, Sticky Grass, Bobby Buttons, Velcro Plant, ETC.